 • Mouse-ear-hawkweed is more frequent, has pale yellow flowers.
-Leaves are distinct, basal, large and lance-shaped, with long white hairs on upper surface and a white matt lower surface.
+Leaves are distinctive: basal, large, lance-shaped, with long white hairs on upper surface and a white matt lower surface.

 • See next page for drawing of a single bisexual ray-floret of Autumn Hawkbit.